Skip to content

 This guide applies to assured tenancies in England only.
 It does not constitute legal advice.
 For specific questions about rent increases or tribunal proceedings, consult a solicitor or the First-tier Tribunal (Property Chamber).

 Information is current as of the date shown above.
-We will update this guide when Form 4A is published on GOV.UK.

 Sources